caee/Photoluminescence-scanner/README.md

 ## Photoluminescence Scanner

-Thesis Project 'Development of a diagnostic imaging system for field inspection solar photovoltaic PV plants' in collaboration with DTU Electro.
+Thesis Project `Development of a diagnostic imaging system for field inspection solar photovoltaic PV plants` in collaboration with DTU Electro.
 Carl Emil Elling, 2025

 For access to thesis, find on DTU internal FindIT or contact at carlemilelling@hotmail.com